ColasDroin/collider-dashboard/README.md

 app, server = build_app(path_to_collider.json, port=8080)
 ```

-The dashboard can then be deployed on a remote server, e.g. with gunicorn:
+The dashboard can then be deployed e.g. with gunicorn:

 ```bash
 gunicorn my-awesome-dashboard:server -b :8080